yasirerkam/Win10_BrightnessSlider/README.md

 this app puts a Monitor Brightness icon to on Taskbar Tray.
 So you can access it with 1 click. targeting laptops.

+**if slider doesnt work. some ddci monitor need to rightclick sunİcon at Tray Press 'Detect monitor'**.

 * **supported os**:  win7 , win8 , win10
 * **requirements**: .net4 framework.  (win7 may need to install)
 * **Note For Developers**: code version is  first working version (maybe 1.01). but **executable is always up to date**